-The Mountain Mapaches is a club for our students who have learned how to be responsible for themselves in the woods, have learned how to be respectful of nature, and are aware of the dangers in the woods.
-These students are ready to learn how to work as a pack.
-They have achieved a level of independence and have earned the instructor’s trust to venture into the woods with less supervision.
-This is a program for our Mountain Mallards that are ready to advance but are not yet ready to advance to Mountain Zorros.
+The Mountain Mapaches is a group for our students who have learned how to be responsible for themselves in the woods, how to be respectful of nature, and who are ready to learn how to work as a pack.
+In this program, students who show a level of independence may earn the instructor’s trust to venture into the woods with less supervision.
+Students focus on learning to support each other and work together as a small community.
+Every semester we have a focus on either a plant/tree class, animal behavior or tracking, sur-thrival, or an elective.
+Students learn about these subject areas while spending time in the woods together adventuring and building their confidence.

 Become a Mountain Mapache!
 Sign up here.